culturing/poems/Longing.md

 The scars are deep like bone,

 And all the ancient empty tomes\
-Provide no lasting prize,\
+Provide no lasting prize.\
-But point to things we cannot know.
+They point to things we cannot know.

 From ache for bluer skies,\
 To ache for home,\